Port Charlotte, Florida

-Affable Port Charlotte, Florida Entices with its Low Key Lifestyle, Easygoing Pace and Affordable Cost of Living
+Casual Port Charlotte Beckons with its Waterfront Lifestyle, Miles of Canals, Easygoing Pace and Reasonable Cost of Living

 Cost of Living: Below the National Average

-Situated on pretty Alligator Bay and Port Charlotte Harbor along the southwestern Florida coast, Port Charlotte (population 58,000) is primarily a residential community.
+Situated on pretty Alligator Bay and Port Charlotte Harbor on the southwestern Florida coast, Port Charlotte (population 65,000) is primarily a residential community.
 It is about 25 miles northeast of Fort Myers and for much of its history it was a very rural place with just a smattering of farms and ranches.
-Even today it retains much of that country flavor.
-Unpretentious and low key, it has a mature demographic (55% of residents are age 45 or better) and appeals to people who are seeking an affordable, waterfront lifestyle in a warm, sunny climate.
-RVers and "snowbirds" enjoy it here, too, and they add to the population each winter.
-The crime rate meets the national average, and most residents lean to the right politically.
+Even today Port Charlotte retains much of that country flavor.

 When not on the water, residents may be found at Charlotte Players, the community playhouse, or at the Cultural Center of Charlotte County, which has Friday night dances, card games, theater performances in a 500-seat theater, a thrift store, computer classes, day trips, a restaurant and much more.

 The Port Charlotte Town Center is a shopping mall with national retailers and more than 100 specialty shops.
 There are also two Walmarts.

 Dining options are plentiful and include mid-level national chain restaurants, locally owned diners and seafood grills, pizza places and more.

 The Port Charlotte Public Library has two branches, each with book discussion groups, a film series and free wi-fi.

 Residents enjoy seven golf courses, with another dozen in the surrounding area.
 Port Charlotte is also the spring training home of Major League Baseball's Tampa Rays.